Skip to main content

 Visual ComfortTwinklBigjigs ToysDewaeleDiscountMugsDependsRVshareKleinanzeigen

-Understanding how to classify keywords is the foundation of successful e-commerce SEO strategy.
+There are several ways to classify keywords in SEO.
+Understanding these keyword categories is the foundation of a successful e-commerce search strategy.

 Intent-Based Keywords